 - give voice to a staff perspective within RIT's shared governance process

-- serve as an advisory body to the President or his/her representative(s).
+- serve as an advisory body to the President or their representative(s)

-- server as a communication conduit between staff and the RIT administration
+- serve as a communication conduit between staff and RIT administration

 Article I. Purpose

-The SC at RIT exists to serve as a means by which staff participates in shared governance at RIT.
-The SC:
+Staff Council exists to serve as a means by which staff participate in shared governance at RIT by:

-- Addresses staff concerns as identified by staff and/or SC.
+- Addressing staff concerns as identified by staff and/or SC

-- Provides staff perspective at University Council (UC).
+- Providing staff perspective at University Council (UC)

-- Provides advice and information to the president.
+- Providing advice and information to the President